fayolt/megakit-hugo-zenkos/content/_index.md

   - _bookshop_name: "about"
     preheading: "What we are"
     heading: "We are dynamic team of creative people"
-    subheading: "We are Perfect Solution"
+    subheading: "We provide consulting service in the following areas"
     content: "We provide consulting services in the area of IFRS and management reporting, helping companies to reach their highest level.
 We optimize business processes, making them easier."
     background_image: "/images/about/home-8.jpg"
     link:
       text: "Get started"
-      url: "#"
+      url: "/home"
   # - _bookshop_name: "counter"
   #   numbers:
   #     - number: 1730